mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

         1. runs on the lambda server, not your computer

 1. [Types of unix shells](https://www.multicians.org/shell.html)
-    1. Ken Thompson wrote the first Unix shell called `sh` in 1971
+    1. Ken Thompson wrote the first Unix shell called the "Thompson Shell" (`sh` for short) in 1971
     1. `sh` was inspired by the RUNCOM shell (`rc`), which was written in 1963
         1. `.*rc` config files were originally designed for the RUNCOM shell
         1. `.vimrc` and `.bashrc` are examples
     1. Many shells replaced the Thompson shell in the original Unix
         1. the most famous is Stephen Bourne wrote the Bourne shell in 1979

+           the Bourne shell was the default for UNIX version 7+
     1. Open Source shells:
         1. Almquist shell (`ash`) written by Kenneth Almquist in 1980; BSD-licensed
         1. The Bourne-Again shell (`bash`) written by Brian Fox in 1989; GPL-licensed

-           Bash is the GNU project's shell
+           Bash is the GNU project's shell and by far the most popular (interactive) shell

            <!--
-           It is by far the most popular (interactive) shell, and therefore people often (incorrectly) say they are writing a "bash" script when they are writing a generic "POSIX" script
+           #and therefore people often (incorrectly) say they are writing a "bash" script when they are writing a generic "POSIX" script

            <img src=gnu+linux.jpg width=600px />